-Sibling children in care need to be kept together; however, there is a shortage of foster carers.
-Sadly, according to a recent BBC article, ‘Thousands of children are split up in the care system’.
-More than 12000 children in care are not living with at least one of their siblings.
-Sadly, once children are separated, the effects of this separation could last a lifetime.
+We know that Sibling children in care need to be kept together; but, there is a shortage of foster carers who can take them.
+Sadly, according to a recent BBC article, ‘Thousands of children are split up in the care system.’

 According to a recent BBC article, more than 1200 children in care are not living with at least one of their siblings.
 They added that freedom of information requests sent to more than 200 local authorities revealed that Social Services separated more than half of the sibling groups in care.
 Many of them will have brothers and sisters; sadly, there is little data about the extent to which sibling groups are separated.